sebastiandres/streamlit_book/docs/source/doc_for_users.rst

-Documentation for Users
+Python functions
 ==============================================

-As a regular user of streamlit_book, this are the functions you should know and use.
+As a regular user of streamlit_book, this are the functions you might use:

 .. autofunction:: __init__.set_book_config